 Announced in a news release, a press conference, or discussed in a media interview Distributed for review as part of the SABG application process Distributed through the public library system Published in an annual register Other (Please describe.)
-Discussed with the New Jersey Behavioral Health Planning runcil on 12/12/18 3.
-Identify the following agency or agencies (see 42 U.S.C.
+Discussed with the New Jersey Behavioral Health Planning C ouncil on 12/9/20 3.
+Identif y the following agency or agencies (see 42 U.S.C.
 300x-26 and 45 C.F.R.
 96.130). a.
-The state agency(ies) designated by the Governor for oversight of the Synar requirements: New Jersey Department of Human Services (DHS), Division of Mental Health and Addiction Services (DMHAS) (Effective September 29, 2018, DMHAS was transferred from the Department of Health to the DHS via Governor Murphy's reoganization plan.)
-Has this changed since last year's Annual Synar Report? ☐ Yes ⊠ No b.
-The state agency(ies) responsible for conducting random, unannounced Synar inspections: New Jersey Department of Health (DOH), Division of Community Health Services, Community Health and Wellness Unit, Office of Tobacco Free, Nutrition and Fitness (OTFNF), Tobacco Age of Sale Enforcement (TASE) Has this changed since last year's Annual Synar Report? ☐ Yes ⊠ No c.
-The state agency(ies) responsible for enforcing youth tobacco access law(s): New Jersey Department of Health (DOH), Division of Community Health Services, Community Health and Wellness Unit, Office of Tobacco Free, Nutrition and Fitness (OTFNF), Tobacco Age of Sale Enforcement (TASE) Has this changed since last year's Annual Synar Report? ☐ Yes ⊠ No 4. - the following agencies and describe their relationship with the agency ible for the oversight of the Synar requirements. a.
+The state agency(ies) designated by the Governor for oversight of the Synar requirements: New Jersey Department of Human Services (DHS), Division of Mental Health and Addiction Services (DMHAS) Has this changed since last year's Annual Synar Report? ☐ Yes ⊠ No b.
+The state agency(ies) responsible for conducting random, unannounced Synar inspections: New Jersey Department of Health (DOH), Division of Community Health Services, Community Health and Wellness Unit, Office of Tobacco Control (OTC), Tobacco Age of Sale Enforcement (TASE) Has this changed since last year's Annual Synar Report? ☐ Yes ⊠ No c.
+The state agency(ies) responsible for enforcing youth tobacco access law(s): New Jersey Department of Health (DOH), Division of Community Health Services, Community Health and Wellness Unit, Office of Tobacco Control (OTC), Tobacco Age of Sale Enforcement (TASE) Has this changed since last year's Annual Synar Report? ☐ Yes ⊠ No 4. • y the following agencies and describe their relationship with the agency sible for the oversight of the Synar requirements. a.
 Identify the state agency responsible for tobacco prevention activities (the agency that receives the Centers for Disease Control and Prevention's National Tobacco Control Program funding).
-New Jersey Department of Health (DOH), Division of Community Health Services, Community Health and Wellness Unit, Office of Tobacco Free, Nutrition and Fitness (OTENE), Tobacco Age of Sale Enforcement (TASE)

-D. Yes No c.
+New Jersey Department of Health (DOH), Division of Community Health Services, Community Health and Wellness Unit, Office of Tobacco Control (OTC), Tobacco Age of Sale Enforcement (TASE) b.
+Has the responsible agency changed since last year's Annual Synar Report? ☐ Yes ☑ No c.
 Describe the coordination and collaboration that occur between the agency responsible for tobacco prevention and the agency responsible for oversight of the Synar requirements.
 (Check all that apply.)
-The two agencies Are the same Have a formal written memorandum of agreement ☐ Have an informal partnership Conduct joint planning activities Combine resources Have other collaborative arrangement(s) (Please describe .) ☐ No relationship d.
+The two agencies Are the same Have a formal written memorandum of agreement (Currently being updated) Have an informal partnership Conduct joint planning activities Combine resources Have other collaborative arrangement(s) (Please describe.) ☐ No relationship d.
 Does a state agency contract with the Food and Drug Administration's Center for Tobacco Products (FDA/CTP) to enforce the youth access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act?
 Yes No (if no, go to Question 5) e.
 If yes, identify the state agency responsible for enforcing the youth access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act (the agency that is under contract to the Food and Drug Administration's Center for Tobacco Products (FDA/CTP)).
-New Jersey Department of Health (DOH), Division of Community Health Services.
-Community Health and Wellness Unit, Office of Tobacco Free, Nutrition and Fitness (OTFNF), Tobacco Age of Sale Enforcement (TASE) f.
-Has the responsible agency changed since last year's Annual Synar Report? ☐ Yes ☑ No g.
+New Jersey Department of Health (DOH), Division of Community Health Services Community Health and Wellness Unit, Office of Tobacco Control (OTC), Tobacco Age of Sale Enforcement (TASE) f.
+Has the responsible agency changed since last year's Annual Synar Report? ☐ Yes 図 No g.
 Describe the coordination and collaboration that occur between the agency contracted with the FDA to enforce federal youth tobacco access laws and the agency responsible for oversight of the Synar requirements.
 (Check all that apply.)
-The two agencies: Are the same Have a formal written memorandum of agreement Have an informal partnership Conduct joint planning activities Combine resources Have other collaborative arrangement(s) (Please describe .) ☐ No relationship h.
-Does the state use data from the FDA enforcement inspections for Synar survey reporting?
+The two agencies: Are the same Have a formal written memorandum of agreement Have an informal partnership Conduct joint planning activities Combine resources Have other collaborative arrangement(s) (Please describe.) ☐ No relationship h.
+Does the state use data from the FDA enforcement inspections for Synar survey reporting? ☐ Yes ⋈ No